Nine Foundational Pillars of Worship Songwriters

-01. Focus On Writing for YOUR Church, and Not “THE Church.”
+01. Focus On Writing for YOUR Church, and Not “THE Church”

 Perspective is everything in writing worship songs.
 If you are a worship pastor, your main objective is to shepherd the people that you stand in front of week after week.
 You are tasked with giving your people songs that declare the truths of God.
 As a worship pastor who writes worship songs, your job is to write for your people.
 That is part of the shepherding assignment of a worship pastor.

 Next time you are up on your stage leading, ask yourself the question, “What do these people need to be singing?”
 The beauty of the Church is that there are not two congregations alike.
-Every church is unique in their makeup.
-So why do we think that as worship songwriters we need to write with a certain style or with certain language like other churches do?
+Every church is unique in its makeup.
+So why do we think that as worship songwriters we need to write with a certain style or with a certain language like other churches do?
 Write for your people!
 Write songs of hope for the family in your church who is walking through the loss of their mom and wife.
 Write songs of faithfulness for the man who has been jobless for months, yet, God is still providing.
 Write songs about the cross for the skeptic who keeps coming on Sunday but is holding out on embracing the love of Jesus.
 All of these are real situations from my church and what I push myself and our team to write towards.

 The primary goal of writing worship songs is not for other churches to sing your songs.
 It is not to make the top 10 CCLI chart or get the latest worship band to cut your song on their record.
 The goal of your songwriting is to give the church you lead week after week a unique and personal voice of worship.
 It is another tool used to shepherd, teach, and encourage your people.
 If God chooses to breathe on your song and take it to national or global arenas – GREAT!
 That is a bonus!
 However, if only your church sings them and is able to encounter God through them, it is still a win.

-02. Write Singable Songs.
+02. Write Singable Songs

 Have you ever wondered why sometimes your congregation is not singing?
 There could be many reasons that attribute to this.
-However, one reason is because we are failing to write singable songs.
+However, one reason is that we are failing to write singable songs.
 As mentioned above, part of your job as a worship pastor is to shepherd your people through the songs you lead.
 But if you are not writing songs they actually can sing, then you are defeating the purpose.

 Practically speaking, when writing worship songs both lyrics and melody have to be taken into consideration.
 There is always some debate on whether the lyrics or melody should be of the highest importance when writing worship songs.
 I would offer that both equally hold weight.
-Lyrics are the life blood of every worship song.
-Lyrics in a worship song hold higher value than lyrics in a general market pop song.
+Lyrics are the lifeblood of every worship song.
+Lyrics in a worship song hold a higher value than lyrics in a general market pop song.

-In addition to lyrics, melody is just as important when writing songs for your church.
+In addition to lyrics, the melody is just as important when writing songs for your church.
 If the songs we write are melodically challenging, then our people will have a difficult time engaging in singing.
-Remember, the vast majority of your congregation are not trained musicians or singers.
+Remember, the vast majority of your congregation is not trained musicians or singers.
 If you bring a song to a Sunday service that is all over the scale melodically, it can be intimidating and will cause your people to shut down.
-Again, worship songwriters should reach to find a balance of breaking new ground with melody and rhythm while still making it accessible for the average person to sing.
+Again, worship songwriters should reach to find a balance between breaking new ground with melody and rhythm while still making it accessible for the average person to sing.